 There are two ways of expressing breast milk - hand expression or using a breast pump.
-Both methods are discussed below.
 You can discuss which method is best for you with your midwife.

 • Hand expression is a useful technique for everyone to learn.
 It is free and needs no special equipment.
 Hand expression helps increase your milk-producing hormones.